 If you think you might have a sexually transmitted infection and don't feel comfortable visiting your GP, you can go to your local sexual health clinic, where a healthcare professional will be able to examine you.

 If testicular cancer has spread to other parts of your body, you may also experience other symptoms.
 Cancer that has spread to other parts of the body is known as metastatic cancer.

-Around 5% of people with testicular cancer will experience symptoms of metastatic cancer.
+Around 5 per cent of people with testicular cancer will experience symptoms of metastatic cancer.

 Symptoms of metastatic testicular cancer can include:

 - a lump or swelling in your neck